valtimo-platform/valtimo-documentation/using-valtimo/document/automatic-task-assignment.md

 # Automatic task assignment

-It is possible to have user tasks be automatically assigned to a Case Assignee making the tasks in a Case appear under the Case Assignee's Task List.
+It is possible to have user tasks be automatically assigned to a case assignee making the tasks in a case appear under the Case Assignee's Task List.

 ## Functionality